ChandlerMcCook/Site-Accountability-Manager/README.md

 1. Download or clone this repository.

+2. Type npm install in project directory

+3. Type npm run build to build the dist folder

-2. Open Chrome and navigate to chrome://extensions/.
+4. Open Chrome and navigate to chrome://extensions/.

-3. Enable "Developer mode" (toggle in the top right corner).
+5. Enable "Developer mode" (toggle in the top right corner).

-4. Click "Load unpacked" and select the extension folder.
+6. Click "Load unpacked" and select the dist folder in the project directory.

 The extension will now be installed and visible in your toolbar.